tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Examples

-dwc:scientificName="Eucalyptus camaldulensis": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:scientificName found in bdq:sourceAuthority"
+dwc:scientificName="Eucalyptus camaldulensis": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:scientificName found in the bdq:sourceAuthority"

-dwc:scientificName="Capulus intort": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:scientificName was not found in bdq:sourceAuthority"
+dwc:scientificName="Capulus intort": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:scientificName was not found in the bdq:sourceAuthority"

 ### Use Cases